-Different types of treatment are available for patients with gestational trophoblastic tumor.
+Different types of treatment are available for patients with gestational trophoblastic disease.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
+Before starting treatment, patients may want to think about taking part in a clinical trial.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
-Patients may want to think about taking part in a clinical trial.
-Some clinical trials are open only to patients who have not started treatment.

-The doctor may take out the cancer using one of the following operations:
+The doctor may remove the cancer using one of the following operations:

-Dilation and curettage (D&C) with suction evacuation is stretching the opening of the uterus (the cervix) and removing the material inside the uterus with a small vacuum-like device.
-The walls of the uterus are then scraped gently to remove any material that may remain in the uterus.
-This is used only for molar pregnancies.
+- Dilatation and curettage (D&C) with suction evacuation: A surgical procedure to remove abnormal tissue and parts of the inner lining of the uterus.
+The cervix is dilated and the material inside the uterus is removed with a small vacuum-like device.
+The walls of the uterus are then gently scraped with a curette (spoon-shaped instrument) to remove any material that may remain in the uterus.
+This procedure may be used for molar pregnancies.